Element Types

 Free Text (FT)

 Free text questions enable students to respond to the question by typing in their answer.
-Free text questions can be integrated into live quizzes and group activities (not practice quizzes and microlearnings).
-You can specify additional restrictions, like a maximum length, as well as sample solutions for graded and gamified settings (note that the student response must match one of the sample solutions exactly to be counted as correct).
-All of those texts can be formatted using the editor or Markdown and LaTeX syntax and can contain images.
-A preview on the right allows you to see how the question will appear to students.
+You can specify additional restrictions, like a maximum length, as well as sample solutions for graded and gamified settings (note that the student response must match one of the sample solutions exactly to be counted as correct - except capitalization and whitespaces).
+Free text questions also support the definition of an explanation to be shown to students in asynchronous activities.
+Question and explanation can be formatted using the editor or Markdown and LaTeX syntax and can contain images.
+A preview on the right allows you to see how the question will appear to students, optionally including the explanation (only shown to students in asynchronous activities).

 - Student View